matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

 The ``pip`` should prepare all the dependencies and install the tool automatically.

 ## 2. Usage
 The standalone executables can be run directly.
 If installed through python, simply type ``temcom`` in the console to start the program.
 The main GUI will pop up.
 Load the data through the "Open Images" button.
 Alternatively, TemCompanion also supports dragging and dropping supported files onto the main window to open the data.
 TemCompanion will try to find all the image type signals in the loaded file and open them in a separate window.
-All the processing and analysis functions can be called in the preview window through either the menu bar or right click on the image canvas.
+All the processing and analysis functions can be called in the preview window through the menu bar, with some frequently used functions available on the toolbar.
 Each preview window can be individually processed, saved, and converted to the common image formats.

 Also available is a batch converter, which can be called by clicking the "Batch Convert" button.
 A separate window will pop up which works as the old ``EMD Converter`` does.
 The batch converter also supports drag-and-drop actions and the loaded data and be a mix of different supported formats.